scala/scala-lang/blog/_posts/2022-07-18-secure-your-dependencies-on-github.md

 title: Secure the Dependencies of your Scala Project on Github
 ---

-We released [sbt-dependency-submission][sbt-dependency-submisison], a GitHub action that submits the dependencies of sbt builds to the [GitHub Dependency submission API](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api) (currently in beta).
+We released [sbt-dependency-submission][sbt-dependency-submission], a GitHub action that submits the dependencies of sbt builds to the [GitHub Dependency submission API](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api) (currently in beta).
 This action, once installed in a Github workflow, allows you to view the [Dependency graph](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) in Github and to receive regular security reports from [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/about-dependabot-alerts).

-A similar action for the Mill build tool, the [mill-dependency-submission][mill-dependency-submisison] action, developed by Chris Kipp, is also available.
+A similar action for the Mill build tool, the [mill-dependency-submission][mill-dependency-submission] action, developed by Chris Kipp, is also available.
 Other solutions are available for Maven and Gradle as well.

 The next sections explain the motivation behind this project, show how to get started, compare Dependabot and Scala Steward, and list similar solutions for other build tools.